How trial-to-trial learning shapes mappings in the mental lexicon: Modelling Lexical Decision with Linear Discriminative Learning: Modeling lexical decision making

 For nonword responses, we need a semantic representation for what it means to be a nonword.
 Without an embedding for `nonword', it is simply not possible to update mappings for trials with nonword responses.
 We assume that a semantic representation for nonword does not exist before the experiment, but comes into being during the experiment.
 Dealing with nonwords is a metalinguistic skill that is acquired and continuously refined as the experiment proceeds.

 An important property of the mapping $\mathbf{F}$ is that it generates semantic vectors not only for word stimuli, but also for nonword stimuli.
-The resulting nonword embeddings typically do not give rise to conscious percepts, but they do have detectable consequences for lexical processing \citep[see][for experimental evidence]{cassani2020semantics,Chuang:Vollmer:2020}.
+The resulting nonword embeddings typically do not give rise to conscious percepts, but they do have detectable consequences for lexical processing \citep[see][for experimental evidence]{cassani2020semantics,chuang2020processing}.
 Unfortunately, a nonword's predicted embedding $\hat{\mathbf{s}}_t$ cannot itself drive error feedback, as this error would be zero.
 We therefore need an evolving nonword vector that reflects past experience with nonwords and their meanings.
 We defined such a dynamic target semantic vector $\mathbf{n}_t$ for a nonword encountered at trial $t$ using the following recurrence equation:

 For trials in which the participant provides a word response, $\mathbf{n}_t$ does not change.
 Thus, the current target nonword embedding is the average of the previous nonword embedding and the semantic vector generated from the previous nonword stimulus.\footnote{ This recurrence equation was developed using the data of participants 1 and 2 of the BLP.
-The reader is referred to the Supplementary Materials for alternative solutions for calculating nonword embeddings.}

-This implies that the embedding for the meaning of `nonword' is to 50\% determined by the last stimulus with a nonword response, with the nonword encountered before that (according to the participant's response) contributing 25\% to the vector, and so on.
+The reader is referred to the Supplementary Materials for alternative solutions for calculating nonword embeddings.} This implies that the embedding for the meaning of `nonword' is to 50\% determined by the last stimulus with a nonword response, with the nonword encountered before that (according to the participant's response) contributing 25\% to the vector, and so on.
 As a consequence, the nonword vector fluctuates considerably across the course of the experiment, with the magnitude of change determined primarily by the nonword and its estimated semantic vector encountered previously.
 Such a representation worked best for our validation subjects (see Section~\ref{sec:regression_modelling_strategies} below) and is in line with findings that category judgments show a recency effect with both a decisional and perceptual component (\citeauthor{jones2006recency}, \citeyear{jones2006recency}, but see \citeauthor{duffy2008primacy}, \citeyear{duffy2008primacy}, for a possible primacy effect in category induction).

 We now have in place all vectors required for updating the mappings $\mathbf{F}_t$ and $\mathbf{G}_t$.
 What remains to be clarified is how the mapping $\mathbf{D}_t$ from form to word/nonword outcome is updated from trial to trial.
 We update the mapping matrix $\mathbf{D}_t$ with the Widrow-Hoff learning rule, the target outcome being the participant's word/nonword response $r_t \in \{1, 0\}$.
 Crucially, $\mathbf{D}_t$ is not updated according to the actual lexicality of the stimulus, but strictly according to the participant's response.
 Since there is no ``correct/incorrect'' feedback in the BLP, we are constrained to modeling the participant's individual experience of the experiment.
 Therefore,